daattali/beautiful-jekyll/live.md

 * 4pm - Convention War Stories
 * 5pm - Christmas Cryptids
 * 6pm - I Comedy Better When I've Had A Few

-We'll be ending just in time for Unkle Kage's Wine stream to begin!